-If you would like to schedule a senior elective in our Department, please contact our Academic Coordinator for students Casey Sharon at 210-567-5367 or if you have further questions or desire further information concerning our program, please call our Academic Coordinator, Kim Garza, at 210-567-5359.
+If you are interested in applying for a senior elective in our Department, please contact our Academic Coordinator for students, Casey Sharon at firstname.lastname@example.org or 210-567-5367.
+For questions or further information concerning our residency program, please contact our Academic Coordinator, Kim Garza at GarzaK@uthscsa.edu or 210-567-5359.

 Applicants for our Residency Training Program must clear a screening process to ensure that they are not listed by a federal agency as excluded, suspended, or otherwise ineligible for participation in federal programs.
 UT Heath San Antonio will perform the screening for you at no cost.

 Residency Program Director

 The goal of formal didactics is to provide in-depth resident education in clinically and board-relevant material.
 Our module system was designed to encompass the topics that are tested on the national board certification examinations per the American Board of Physical Medicine and Rehabilitation (ABPM&R) once every 18 months.
 The topics are separated into core topics, high-yield fundamental topics, and specialty topics that are still beneficial.
 Core topics are allocated more lecture time as they appear more frequently on the written boards.